iccaving/icccsite/content/caves/Juniper Gulf.md

 {{ map }}

 There are a couple of ways to walk up.
 The easiest is to park in Horton in Ribblesdale and follow the well marked path, starting at the train station, heading west towards Ingleborough.
-Then after about an hour of walking turn right and walk into a big field to find Juniper Gulf somewhere in the middle.
+Then after about an hour of walking turn left and walk into a big field to find Juniper Gulf somewhere in the middle.
 TAKE A GPS.

 The entrance is a shaft with a stream sinking in it.